florez-carlos/dotfiles/README.md

 ---

 ### Export required env variables to bashrc
-<em>(Ubuntu & WSL2)</em>
+> <em>(Ubuntu & WSL2)</em>

-These are necessary to build your git config file, some are required at container build time <br>
+These are necessary to build your git config file, some are required at container build time and others are <br>
-and others are required at container runtime, therefore it's recommended to keep these env variables <br>
+required at container runtime, therefore it's recommended to keep these env variables in your .bashrc <br>
-in your .bashrc
-NOTE: Make sure to replace the variables in brackets with the relevant credentials
+> :exclamation: Make sure to replace the variables in brackets with the relevant credentials
-NOTE: if the value contains empty space, wrap the entire value in single quotes 'like this'
+> :warning: **if the value contains empty space, wrap the entire value in single quotes 'like this'**

 ```bash
 cat <<EOT >> $HOME/.bashrc